rejozacharia/ebook-abridger/README.md

 # macOS/Linux (if built for those platforms):
 ./ebook_abridger_gui
 ```
-The GUI allows you to select input/output files and configure settings visually.
+The GUI allows you to select input/output files and configure settings visually (screenshots below).

 **CLI:**